AriaFallah/WebpackTutorial/part1/README.md

 * Turn LESS/SCSS into CSS - Nicer way to write CSS.
 [Here's an intro if you're unfamiliar](http://alistapart.com/article/why-sass).

-* Use HMR - A huge boost in productivity.
-Basically you can make it so every time you save your code, it gets injected into the page without requiring you to refresh the page.
+* Use HMR - A boost to productivity.
+Every time you save your code, it gets injected into the page without requiring a full page refresh.
 This is really handy if you need to maintain the state of the page while you are editing your code.

 * Include any type of file into your javascript - Reduces need for other build tools, and allows you to programmatically modify/use those files.